Kaiser-Frazer: Production

-Production of Kaiser-Frazer models was centered at Willow Run, Michigan.
-Willow Run, the largest building in the world at that time, was built by the U.S. government just prior to World War II for Henry Ford to build B-24 Liberator bombers.
-Once the war ended, Ford had no interest in the facility, and the War Assets Administration began a search for someone to lease or buy the building.
-When K-F expressed interest in the facility, the WAA offered them an attractive five-year lease rate.
+Production of Kaiser-Frazer (K-F) models was centered at Willow Run, Michigan, then the world's largest building.
+It was built by the U.S. government just prior to World War II for Henry Ford to make B-24 Liberator bombers.
+When the war ended Ford had no interest in the facility, and the War Assets Administration searched for a lessee or buyer.
+K-F expressed interest in the facility and the WAA offered them an attractive five-year lease rate.
 K-F also had manufacturing facilities in Jefferson MI; Long Beach CA; Portland OR; Leaside, Ontario, Canada; Haifa, Israel; Kawasaki, Japan; Mexico City and Rotterdam (known as "Nekaf", for Nederlandse Kaiser-Frazer fabrieken).
 U.S. production was concentrated at Toledo, Ohio, upon the purchase of Willys-Overland starting in 1953; the Willow Run facility was sold to General Motors after GM suffered a disastrous fire at their Livonia, Michigan, Hydramatic automatic transmission plant and needed a facility quickly to resume production.